 A luxating patella can be a painful condition for dogs, but it is also very treatable.
-In severe cases, surgery may be required, but in many cases a dog brace can suffice.
+In severe cases, surgery may be required, but in many cases a dog brace provides adequate treatment.

 What is a Luxating Patella